Miao0616/Miao.github.io/index.md

 Specializing in statistics and AI for medical and health-related data.
 Research focuses on developing advanced methodologies to enhance healthcare outcomes through data analysis

-# Education
-### National University of Singapore
-Master of Science in Statistics, January 2023
-### Beijing Normal University
-Bachelor of Science in Statistics, July 2021

 # Research Experience
 ### Duke-NUS Medical School